 ENTERPRISE This is an EJBCA Enterprise feature.

 In some cases, for security reasons, is it preferable to deny all in-bound traffic to the CA and instead let the CA periodically fetch and process information from external trusted data sources.
-For this reason, there is an add-on module provided with the EJBCA Enterprise distribution called externalra, which is short for External RA API.
+For information on the peer connector-based External RA, see the EJBCA RA Concept Guide.

 EJBCA supports the following protocols: